 In 2006 Matthijs moved to LA and his first Hollywood feature, a prequel to John Carpenter’s ‘The Thing’ for Universal Pictures, came out in 2011, starring Joel Edgerton and Mary Elizabeth Winstead.
 Although he received international critical acclaim, it did not make him lose his love for making commercials.
 In early 2012, he took the helm for Audi's Super Bowl ad and Canal+ ‘The Bear’ nabbed him his first Cannes’s Grand Prix for Film Craft.
 Matthijs continued to direct highly praised and award-winning work, being among the world's top directors.
 His most recent remarkable accomplishment has been ‘The Forgotten Battle’ another impressive feature, produced amid the challenges of the pandemic.
 In 2022 the film became a global number one hit on Netflix.

 We could continue forever and fill the entire website with Matthijs' legacy of the past decades.
 However, one thing is certain: whether it's guiding an ostrich on its quest to fly, or capturing true events of World War II, Matthijs possesses the unique ability to take a script, develop its characters and mine it for truth and often so, humor.
 He is a true collaborator, approaching each project with dedication, transforming an ordinary individual, human or creature, into enduring heroes.

-Matthijs and his family are now back in Amsterdam.
-One of the best commercial directors in the world, living happily among the canals.
+Matthijs currently lives in Amsterdam.
+One of the best directors in the world, living happily among the canals.
 What a trip.
 And Matthijs isn’t even tired.